graphprotocol/contracts/packages/issuance/contracts/allocate/IssuanceAllocator.md

 # IssuanceAllocator

 The IssuanceAllocator is a smart contract responsible for allocating token issuance to different components of The Graph protocol.
-It calculates issuance for all targets based on their configured proportions and handles minting for non-self-minting targets.
+It calculates issuance for all targets based on their configured proportions and handles minting for allocator-minting targets.

 ## Overview